About

 Joe joined Gort Scott in 2015 after completing his postgraduate diploma at the London Metropolitan University.

 Joe has been part of the cross-disciplinary team on the Pudding Mill Lane masterplan and has worked on the St Hilda’s College project from the competition stage through to construction.
-Joe has been involved in a series of international projects, leading the Kerasia House project on the Greek island of Corfu.
+He has been involved in a series of international projects, leading the Kerasia House project situated on the Greek island of Corfu.

 Projects